This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to wear a Holter monitor:

 - Sticky pads are placed on certain areas of your chest.
 Three to 8 sticky pads may be used.
-Caregivers may tape the electrodes to your skin to keep them in place.
+Healthcare providers may tape the electrodes to your skin to keep them in place.
 Wear loose-fitting clothes with your monitor so you can move freely.

 - The electrodes will be plugged into the monitor.
 The monitor will be turned on and will record electrical signals constantly for 24 to 48 hours.
 You may need to use your monitor for up to 7 days.
 The monitor will be put in a pouch for you to carry.